samExecu/School-Record-Management/README.md

 # School's Record Management

 ## Note
-This was just a school project to see how well I have understood the language and file handling in C
+This was just a school project to see how well I have understood the language and file handling in C. So, don't expect anything too professional.

 ## Installation